 Utilization.
 Similar to cluster utilization, this section tells you the CPU & Memory utilization percentages of the node, broken down by usage, requests & limits.

 Pods.
 Shows you which pods are running on this node.
 Pods are sorted by status by default but you can sort them by CPU & Memory to see which are using the most resources on this node.

-Metadata (below - not shown).
+Detail.
 View labels & annotations for this node.
 This is handy to view metadata provided by the cloud provider.